unitn-sml/rsbench-code/README.md

 # RSbench

-This is the official codebase for "RSbench: A Benchmark Suite for Systematically Evaluating Reasoning Shortcuts."
+This is the official codebase for "RSbench: A Benchmark Suite for Systematically Evaluating Reasoning Shortcuts", NeurIPS 2024.
 This suite provides tools to evaluate and generate datasets focused on Reasoning Shortcuts (RSs) .

 ## Content Overview